King colobus: Reproduction

 The king colobus live in a single male (polygynous) and multi-male (polygynandrous) mating system.
 Some groups have shown year round births while others have shown births in relation to the dry seasons.
 The average gestation period is 175 days and the females produce 1 offspring every 20 months.
 Both males and females reach sexual maturity at approximately 730 days or 2 years.
 Females provide the parental care by providing milk, grooming, protection and carry the newborns as they cannot walk immediately.

 Status and conservation

 The king colobus has a moderate-sized range; it used to be a common and widespread species but numbers have declined over the last few decades.
 The main cause for the decline is hunting which is threatening and fragmenting populations.
 In the 19th century the king colobus was hunted for its fur.
 There is also a continuing decline in the quality and quantity of the forested habitat where it lives; it seems to be largely restricted to primary forest and gallery forest, although it sometimes visits secondary forest.
 The International Union for Conservation of Nature has rated its conservation status as being endangered.
-Maintaining this species in captivity has mostly failed and focus has been on managing the habitats to prevent further degradation and habitat destruction that could harm the species.
+Focus has been on managing the habitats to prevent further degradation and habitat destruction that could harm the species.
+The species is also maintained as part of an EAZA ex situ captive breeding programme by several European zoos.